 Okay, as promised, here it is, the secret to making money from trading.
 And, you will not be surprised to learn that as a quick solution to getting rich – it’s not.

 Therefore, for the shorter term stuff, the technical trading, trading from charts, is it realistic to expect it to work.
 Without any doubt at all, I can say technical trading works.
 But we have to know how to tap into it.
-Anyone wanting the secret, so they can immediately adapt it, are going to be disappointed.
+Anyone wanting the secret, so they can immediately adopt it, are going to be disappointed.
 Because, I think, the first thing for any trader is that they have to do the work first.
 They have to learn the ropes.
 And, I guess, it doesn’t matter which ropes we learn as long as it works for us and we fully understand it.
-Personally, again having gone the long way round and tried almost every technical method going and failed at each one, I’ve settled on technical trading by ‘price action’.
+Personally, again having gone a long way round and tried almost every technical method going and failed at each one, I’ve settled on technical trading by ‘price action’.

-How long does it take to become a price action ‘grand master’?
+How long does it take to become a price action ‘grandmaster’?
 All I know is that it took me several years, but I’ve worked with someone recently that grasped it to a high degree within a few months.
 Price action, however, is only one part.
-Probably the more important part, and this goes for any style of trading, is the management of a trade.
+Probably the more important part, and this goes for any style of trading, is the management of trade.
 Learning that is a different ‘kettle of fish’.
 That is because it involves controlling emotion.
 That comes with experience and trading maturity.

-To become a consistently profitable trader we have to go through all the learning lessons and then press on through the ‘gap’ to find our edge.
+To become a consistently profitable trader, we have to go through all the learning lessons and then press on through the ‘gap’ to find our edge.
 And that, dear reader, is the secret.
 We have to find an edge.
 What is the edge?
 It is personal to each trader.
 The point to grasp, however, is that we do the work first, we learn the trading ropes in whichever trading method undoubtedly suits us.
-Once we get to that point we all have to go through the ‘gap’ and discover our own edge.
+Once we get to that point, we all have to go through the ‘gap’ and discover our edge.

-My own edge, I’ve quite recently come to realise, is the ability to measure risk, reward and probability to a very accurate level.
+My edge, I’ve quite recently come to realise, is the ability to measure risk, reward and probability to a very accurate level.
 The effect this has had on my trading ambition going forward we will discuss next time.